-Reasons why my second language made me a great Halls Rep
+Reasons why my second language was a perk when working in Halls

-Hi, my name is Veva and I’ve been a Halls Rep for The Costume Store for the last year.
+Hi, my name is Veva and I worked in Halls for 2 years.
 I was born and raised for 19 years in Lisbon, Portugal, so English is actually my second language!

-When working as a UAL Hall Rep at a student accommodation, you find students from all corners of the world, which makes the whole experience really fun and interesting.
-Here's how being bilingual and an International student has helped me while running and participating in events this year.
+When working in Halls, you find students from all corners of the world, which makes the whole experience really fun and interesting.
+Here's how being bilingual and an international student has helped me while running and participating in events this year.

 2. There’s always a topic of conversation

 No matter if you are at in-person event or online, there can always be moments of awkwardness or silence.
 Being able to speak another language has always proven to be a good ice breaker.